flash-oss/medici/README.md

   - Node.js 12 is the lowest supported version.
 Although, 10 should still work fine, when using mongoose v5.
   - Mongoose v6 is the only supported version now.
 Avoid using both v5 and v6 in the same project.
+  - MongoDB 4 and above is supported.
+This means not, that you cant use mongo 3, but multi-document transactions are supported from MongoDB version 4 and above.
   - You can't import `book` anymore.
 Only `Book` is supported. `require("medici").Book`.
   - The project was rewritten with TypeScript.
 Types are provided within the package now.
   - Add support for MongoDB sessions (aka ACID transactions).
 See `IOptions` type.